chinamike65/hugo-tuolesi/content/book4/book4en.md

 Indians can't do it.
 Talk to them about emptiness and form.
 He will use his own 'intelligence' to analyze it.
 If he can't analyze it, he falls into stubborn emptiness. "

+##### (12) Causing those who have entered the Mahayana to turn away from working for the full enlightenment of Buddhahood and encouraging them to work merely for their own liberation from suffering.

-##### (12) After persuading someone from Bodhi to learn and practice Mahayana Buddhism, if they say to them: "Becoming a Buddha is very difficult, it takes a long time, and you need to practice many dharmas.
+if they say to them: "Becoming a Buddha is very difficult, it takes a long time, and you need to practice many dharmas.

 I think you do it, just practice the Theravada method and become an Arhat. "

 Similar to this, this kind of talk belongs to persuading others to retreat from the heart of attaining Mahayana Bodhi, and thus breaking the Bodhisattva Precepts.

-##### (13) Abandoning the precepts of renunciation and liberation.
+##### (13) Causing others to abandon their Prātimokṣa vows.

 Some people who have studied Mahayana, look down on the lesser vehicles, abandon and abandon the precepts of renunciation and liberation, and they have violated this precept.